Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 17
+Day - 18

-Flexbox Equal height columns and leftover elements
+Flexbox single line form

-So, today we created a page which contained multiple columns with small/large font heights.
+Ghost space => Inputs are inline by default , they just put some space in between

-With the mighty flexbox we tried to align them vertically also dealing with the extra space around them.
+Created a cooool single line form, which is more like we find on travel booking sites.

-Wohooo!
+Summed up the flexbox learning to create this UI element!!